jpukg/Jpa-Hibernate/readme.md

 }
 ```

+### Callback Invocation Order ###

+If more than one callback method has to be invoked for a lifecycle event (e.g. from multiple listeners) the invocation order is based on the following rules:

+Default Listener -> top super class-> then super class-> actual enity listener

 @NotNull: Checks whether the value is not null, disregarding the content
 @NotEmpty: Checks whether the value is not null nor empty.
 If it has just empty spaces, it will allow it as not empty
 @NotBlank: Checks whether the value is not null nor empty, trimming the value first.
 It means that, it won’t allow just empty spaces